QUAFFquaff/Warehouse-Navigation-Application/manual/Developer Manual.md

 ![](main_window.png)

 Figure 4 main window

-If you have finished the orders, you can click on the line named &#39;a\&gt;-b\&gt;-c&#39; and click finish button to finish the order, and it will be removed from that list.
+If you have finished the orders, you can click on the line name with three IDs; Then you can click the finish button to finish the order, and it will be removed from that list.

 ![](main_window.png)